OpenCageData/address-formatting/README.md

 ### How to add your country/territory

-1. add a .yaml testcase in `testcases/countries`, using the appropriate ISO 3166-1 alpha-2 code - see `conf/country_codes.yaml`
+1. add a .yaml testcase to the relevant file for the country/territory in `testcases/countries`.
+The file names correspond to the appropriate ISO 3166-1 alpha-2 code - see `conf/country_codes.yaml`
   * a good way to get sample data is:
       * find an addressed location (house, business, etc) in your target territory in OpenStreetMap